South Africa’s Bavuma bristles at ‘chokers’ tag ahead of India clash

 Unbeaten India face South Africa in a clash between the top two in the group stage standings at Eden Gardens, Kolkata.

-Who: India v South Africa
+Who: India vs South Africa [live coverage]

 When: Sunday, November 5, 2pm (08:30 GMT)